Bearable Brief

 Design Rationale

 I was provided with a color scheme, and I decided to stick with it.
 It turned out to be more challenging than expected.
-The scheme felt childish, making it difficult to achieve a minimalist look while using all the colors.
+The scheme felt childish, making it difficult to achieve an adult and minimal aesthetic with the colors.

 To address the color scheme issues, I utilized colors to represent different flavors and indicated the flavor at a glance.